Ashton-Sidhu/SecDevML/README.md

 ## To start

-Open up a terminal and navigate to the `SecDevML` directory.
+Open up a terminal and navigate to the `mltutorial` directory.

 Type `jupyter notebook` and select `Logistic_Regress-Titanic.ipynb`